SCLW/Circuitry-Based-Sound/readme.md

 Summing operational amplifier.mixing signals together

+an opamp is another class of active electronic component.
+Its purpose and function is out of the scope of this documentation.
+However, it comes in handy when adding multiple signals together. the basic wiring is shown below.
+Besides it function as a mixer, it can also be used to achieve a desired output gain by modifying the the feedback resistor in relation to the input resistor of each input.
+The minus indicates its inversed voltage level.
+To (umgehen) inversion, a second stage following the circuit can be used.

 In this contxt, when the signal level is close to the operating voltage level, distortion might quite likely occure when adding several signals produced by CMOS chips.
 When the signal level excesses the supply voltage of the op amp.
 Voltage divider (potentiometers) before the Rin might solve that problem.
 Otherwise, lowering the value of Rf in relation to Rin would also reduce the level.